 - Eliminate processed foods.
 (3)

 As for my stomach pain, for the most part, it went away on its own after a 3-day bone broth cleanse.
 No meds, just good ‘ole Chicken Soup.
 Digestive enzymes and HCL back to my supplement regiment have helped whenever I eat a meal.
 My Wellness doctor (not the one who prescribed the acid blocker) and I are discussing doing some other tests and perhaps a cleanse.
 The goal is to get to the root cause.

-Certainly, I’m not advising anyone to ignore their doctors’ advice.
+Certainly, I'm not advising anyone to ignore their doctors' advice.
 I am an advocate for open conversations between physician and patient where the patient is may ask why and is given a reasonable answer.
 Health information should be provided by the doctor to the patient, especially when requested, not shamed for wanting to know.
 Is this what we call healthcare?

 Imagine a world where physicians actually continued to explore until the cause was found instead of just prescribing the run of the mill prescription and never giving the patient another thought.